labeebahmad201/backend-engineering-notes/docs/databases/Database-Optimization-From-Indexes-to-Partitioning.md

 - Now the index first narrows down by user_id (selective) and then filters by status.
 - Even though status alone is low cardinality, combining it with a selective column makes the index effective.

-## Understanding Cardinality Queries in SQL
+## Understanding Column Cardinality Queries in SQL

 **1. Cardinality per User**